apokochito/apokochito/README.md

 ### Hi there 🖖

-### I'm Apokochito, a software developer and telematics engineer :woman_technologist:
+### I'm Apokochito, a software developer and telematics engineer.

 ---